Basic-Nature/html_Parser_prototype/docs/architecture.md

   Pass `noisy_labels` and `noisy_label_patterns` to `select_contest()` in your handler.
 - **Bot tasks:**
   Add to `health/health_router.py` and enable with `ENABLE_BOT_TASKS=true` in `.env`.
+- **Azure Health Control Center:**
+  The `/azure_health` route in `Smart_Elections_Parser_Webapp.py` exposes a control panel where high-impact scripts (manual correction modes, log/cache cleanup, full `BotPipeline.run`, retraining, Integrity_check summaries, dataset promotion, etc.) can be launched from the browser.
+Each task streams stdout back into the UI so operators on Azure (or localhost) can supervise long-running health work without shell access.
 - **Context and correction:**
   Add new context patterns or feedback to `context_library.json` or extend `context_organizer.py`.
 - **User prompts:**